THIS DATE IN HISTORY: May 9

 Video: Ken Dryden won Conn Smythe before he won Calder

-1981: The Minnesota North Stars advance to the Final for the first time in franchise history by defeating the Calgary Flames 5-3 at Met Center in Game 6 of the Semifinals.
-Rookie Brad Palmer scores two of the North Stars' three goals in the third period, and Gilles Meloche makes 23 saves.
+1981: The Minnesota North Stars advance to the Cup Final for the first time in their history by defeating the Calgary Flames 5-3 at Met Center in Game 6 of the Semifinals.
+Rookie Brad Palmer scores two of the North Stars' three goals in the third period, and goalie Gilles Meloche makes 23 saves.
 Minnesota becomes the third of the six teams that joined the NHL in 1967 to advance to the Final.

-1985: The Chicago Blackhawks end the Edmonton Oilers' NHL-record streak of 12 consecutive playoff victories with a 5-2 win at Chicago Stadium in Game 3 of the Campbell Conference Final.
-Denis Savard scores a goal and has two assists, and goaltender Murray Bannerman makes 33 saves, helping the Blackhawks keep Wayne Gretzky off the scoresheet.
+1985: The Chicago Blackhawks end the Edmonton Oilers' NHL-record streak of 12 consecutive playoff victories with a 5-2 victory at Chicago Stadium in Game 3 of the Campbell Conference Final.
+Denis Savard scores a goal and has two assists, and goalie Murray Bannerman makes 33 saves, helping the Blackhawks keep Wayne Gretzky off the scoresheet.
 It's the first playoff defeat for the Oilers since a 6-1 loss to the New York Islanders in Game 2 of the 1984 Final.

-1999: Scotty Bowman becomes the first coach in NHL history to win 200 playoff games when the Detroit Red Wings defeat the Colorado Avalanche 4-0 at McNichols Arena in Game 2 of the Western Conference Semifinals.
+1999: Scotty Bowman becomes the first coach in NHL history to win 200 playoff games when the Detroit Red Wings defeat the Avalanche 4-0 at McNichols Arena in Game 2 of the Western Conference Semifinals.
 Steve Yzerman celebrates his 34th birthday by scoring two goals, and Bill Ranford makes 28 saves for his fourth career playoff shutout.

 2009: Evgeni Malkin scores a power-play goal 3:28 into overtime to give the Pittsburgh Penguins a 3-2 victory against the Washington Capitals in Game 5 of the Eastern Conference Semifinals at Verizon Center.
 Malkin's backhand pass through the middle hits Washington defenseman Tom Poti and slides into the net to give Pittsburgh its third straight win after losing the first two games of the series.